-Our principal aim is to develop children’s confidence, knowledge, skills and understanding in mathematics.
-This is because most of us, children and adults, will use some type of Maths every single day.
-Using money in a shop, measuring materials when you are doing DIY, working out how far you may need to travel using a map, working out the time of a train using a timetable and the 24-hour clock or even measuring ingredients, so you can make your teacher their favourite cake!
-The need for maths is everywhere.
+Our principal aim is to develop children’s confidence, knowledge, skills understanding in mathematics.
+This is because most of us, children and adults, will use some type of Maths every single day: using in a shop, measuring materials when doing DIY; working out how far you may need to travel using a map; working out the time of a train using a timetable and the 24-hour clock; or even measuring ingredients, so you can make your teacher their cake!

 Click here for the National Curriculum- Mathematics document.